BryanJ1ang/chess-spring/README.md

   - Note: multiplayer currently only supports 1 single game at a time.
 Any client that selects multiplayer will be connected to the same game.
 (Game is refreshed when a single client disconnects)
 - Server-side game logic and validation

+## Near Future Plans
+There's a lot of possibilities for expanding on this project.
+The top of my list is just finishing the multiplayer capabilities of the project.
+The only reason why my multiplayer only supports 1 game at time currently is that I need to implement the process for creating and joining different games.
+Aside from that, there are several possibilities for future improvement.

+- Implement the process for creating and joining different multiplayer games
+- Strengthening the Chess engine
+- Incoporating an opening book for users to practice different strategies (basically a list of different moves in the initial stages of a Chess game thath have been deeply studied)
+- User accounts, match history, and skill rating

 ## Technologies
 - Java
 - Spring Boot